 No Bake Cookie Recipe Ingredients

-- Whole rolled oats – Many no bake cookie recipes call for quick oats, but I like the yummy chewy texture of old fashioned whole rolled oats in these cookies.
-Use gluten free oats to make these cookies gluten free.
+1. Whole rolled oats – Many no bake cookie recipes call for quick oats, but I like the chewy texture of old fashioned oats here.
+Use gluten-free oats to make these cookies gluten-free.

-- Creamy peanut butter – It makes these guys super rich and packs them with delectable chocolate and peanut butter flavor.
+3. Creamy peanut butter – It makes the cookies super rich and packs them with delectable chocolate and peanut butter flavor.
+For a fun variation, make this recipe with a different nut or seed butter.
+Almond butter or sunflower seed butter would be great!

-- Coconut oil – Refined or virgin coconut oil will work in this recipe, but virgin coconut oil will add a lovely light coconut flavor.
+5. Coconut oil – Refined and virgin coconut oil both work in this recipe.
+Use virgin coconut oil to add a light coconut flavor.

-- Maple syrup – I love the bold, complex sweetness of the maple in this recipe.
+6. Maple syrup – I love the complex sweetness of the maple in this recipe.
 Plus, it makes these cookies refined sugar-free!

-- Vanilla extract – The perfect finishing touch!
-A splash of vanilla adds depth to the rich chocolate flavor in this recipe.
+7. Vanilla extract – The perfect finishing touch!
+A splash of vanilla adds depth to the rich chocolate flavor.

 How to Make No Bake Cookies